© Dave Pullinger

 In 2018, Leoni moved south and began studying the Music Industry Practice degree at ACM Guildford.
 She applied for two scholarships and came out as the runner up for the BASCA scholarship, but was instead chosen by 'Queen's’ Brian May and Roger Taylor to receive the 'Freddie Mercury' Scholarship, covering her entire university tuition fees.
 This Scholarship saw the previous year's winner, along with Leoni and ACM alumni pianist, recording a cover of Queen song 'The Show Must Go On' at Metropolis Studios in London where Freddie's piano has been kept since his passing.
 Leoni and the team also joined Youtube in the tunnels of London's underground stations, performing Queen songs in celebration of the film release - they later attended as VIP guests at the World Premier of 'Bohemian Rhapsody' at Wembley's SSE Arena.

-Nearing the end of her 1st year at University, Leoni connected with her bass player, Will, whom she knew through college and drummer, James Jackman, through a class that both Will and James shared.
-Once the band was formed, they went straight into rehearsals to prepare a solid set list of Leoni's originals for gigging.
+Nearing the end of her 1st year at University, Leoni connected with her band mated and once formed, they went straight into rehearsals to prepare a solid set list of Leoni's originals for gigging.
 During summer 2019, they went into ACM's SSL studio with producer of Motörhead and Uriah Heep, John Gallen, who had previously taught Leoni for production classes and recorded some solo acoustic songs prior to the full band recordings.
 John was teaching production lectures whilst using the trio as the demonstration band, which resulted in a live album consisting of 7 songs and Leoni's latest single "Life Like This" which was released in October 2020 and can be found on all major platforms.

 Scott Oram / Leoni